cyrils/renogy-bt/README.md

 ```

 **Note:** This works best with cron jobs, ex: read every 5 mins.
 Its not designed for coninues real-time monitoring as it reads once and exits.
+If you want ral-time monitoring, check this branch [real-time](https://github.com/cyrils/renogy-bt1/tree/real-time).

 ## Dependencies

 ```
-gatt
+pip3 install gatt
-libscrc
+pip3 install libscrc
 ```

 ## References